koayyiting/T06-ID-Assignment1/README.md

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
 - As a user type, I want to perform an action, so that I can achieve a goal.

+- As a user type, I want to press the navigation buttons, so that I am able to navgiate to other pages.
+- As a user type, I want to enter the contact page, so that I am able to contact the person.
+- As a creater type...

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory)